-It is the largest ever investment programme on the bus network to deliver high levels of bus priority on all the main corridors to not only support and significantly improve the operation of bus services now and into the future.
-It is proofed for resilience to enable the operation for more frequent services as required.
+With respect to BusConnects Dublin, work was commenced, and is ongoing on the largest ever investment programme on the bus network to deliver high levels of bus priority on all the main corridors to not only support and significantly improve the operation of bus services now and into the future but is proofed for resilience to enable the operation for more frequent services as required.
 The Proposed Scheme is a fundamental element of this ongoing work.